membraneframework/membrane_demo/rtsp_to_hls/README.md

 # RTSP to HLS converter demo

-This project demonstrates receiving RTSP stream and converting it to HLS stream.
+This demo demonstrates receiving RTSP stream and converting it to HLS stream.

-## Prerequisites

-In order to run this demo you have to run it on a machine with a publicly visible ip address.

 ## Components
 The project consists of 2 parts: